ThanhPhan14062003/ML_BarePass/README.md

 - **Transition Matrix**: A learnable matrix that represents transition probabilities between states.
 - **Initial Probabilities**: Learnable start probabilities for sequence initialization.
 - **Training**: Uses Negative Log-Likelihood (NLL) loss and optimizes transition/emission parameters.
-- **Use Case**: Ideal for sequence prediction tasks like speech recognition and part-of-speech tagging.

 ### 5. Bayesian Network Model
 The **Bayesian Network Model** is a probabilistic graphical model that incorporates uncertainty in learning: